psthomas/psthomas.github.io/_posts/2017-10-07-jupyter-version-control.md

     # .gitignore
     notebook_working.ipynb

+## An Alternative

+Another option is to use Jupyter's built-in `nbconvert` to output your notebook as a Python file, then track changes to that file to make it easier to read commits.
+This approach is nice because it doesn't require an external dependency, but the downside is you still need to track the notebook and it's incremental outputs.

+Here's an example of how this could work:

+{% highlight python %}
+#Save, then run
+import os
+notebook_path = os.path.join(os.getcwd(),'notebook1.ipynb')

+#Bash:
+!jupyter nbconvert --to script {notebook_path}
+{% endhighlight %}

+    [NbConvertApp] Converting notebook <current directory>/notebook1.ipynb to script [NbConvertApp] Writing 588 bytes to <current directory>/nbconvert_test/notebook1.py

+Then just track the resulting Python file each time you commit the notebook.
+If you have multiple files that you want to convert at once for version control, you could include a cell like this:

+{% highlight python %}
+#Save, then run
+import os
+path1 = os.path.join(os.getcwd(),'notebook1.ipynb')
+path2 = os.path.join(os.getcwd(),'notebook2.ipynb')
+path_str = ' '.join([path1, path2])

+#Bash:
+!jupyter nbconvert --to script {path_str}
+{% endhighlight %}

+    [NbConvertApp] Converting notebook <current directory>/notebook1.ipynb to script [NbConvertApp] Writing 588 bytes to <current directory>/nbconvert_test/notebook1.py [NbConvertApp] Converting notebook <current directory>/notebook2.ipynb to script [NbConvertApp] Writing 588 bytes to <current directory>/nbconvert_test/notebook2.py

-This approach makes it clear how the files are being tracked and doesn't resort to user specific configuration files that seem prone to error.
+Both these approaches makes it a little more clear how the files are being tracked and don't resort to user specific configuration files that seem prone to error.